 Front Pay

-Front Pay vs. Reinstatement
+Front pay vs. reinstatement

 If there is reason to believe the charges do have merit, the EEOC may invite all parties to engage in conciliation (mediation) that may result in a settlement.
 If the conciliation is not successful in resolving the charge, a lawsuit may be filed in federal court.

-Front pay is fairly simple to calculate because it is usually based on the employee’s pay rate or salary before the events that led to their termination.
+Front pay is simple to calculate because it is usually based on the employee’s pay rate or salary before the events that led to their termination.
 Basic front pay compensation awards the employee the amount of money they would have earned if job conditions had been fair and they had remained employed.
 Employees may also seek and be awarded a dollar amount for lost benefits, such as health insurance costs or company 401(k) matches.

 The limits on compensatory and punitive damages in discrimination cases depend on the employer’s size: